- Critical care

 - Randomised Controlled Trial focus - Support recruitment to therapy trials

 - Translational research - Work in partnership with the Experimental Cancer Medicine Network (ECMC) or equivalent

-The SCRN is led by Research Champion Professor David Cameron and is divided into regions: the North, East, South East and West.
+NRS Cancer is led by Research Champion Professor David Cameron and is divided into regions: North, East, South East and West.
 Each region has a Clinical Lead and a Network Manager to support their regional trial portfolio and research teams.
-The clinical research supported by the SCRN is peer reviewed, quality research that is included in the National Institute of Health Research (NIHR) clinical trial portfolio or considered eligible by the Chief Scientist Office (CSO) in Scotland.
+The clinical research supported by NRS Cancer is peer-reviewed, quality research that is included in the National Institute of Health Research (NIHR) clinical trial portfolio or considered eligible by the Chief Scientist Office (CSO) in Scotland.